gammapy/gammapy/docs/maps/index.rst

 Visualization
 -------------

-All map objects provide a `~Map.plot` method for generating a visualization of a map.
+All map objects provide a ``plot`` method for generating a visualization of a map.
 This method returns figure, axes, and image objects that can be used to further tweak/customize the image.